m0nac0/xaif/README.md

 - Layout: complete (Change: TableArrangement is scrollable)
 - Media: only Camera, Camcorder, ImagePicker, Player, VideoPlayer
     - Completed event does not fire for Player, VideoPlayer
-    - VideoPlayer only supports network files (http:// or https:// URLs)
+    - VideoPlayer only supported on Android/iOS/web and only supports network files (http:// or https:// URLs)
 - Drawing/Animation: none
 - Maps: none
 - Sensors: only Clock (limited)